This site requires Javascript.

 Learning Objectives

-• By the end of this session, participants will be able to identify at least two common nutrition challenges faced by pediatric oncology patients.
+1. By the end of this session, participants will be able to identify one key recommendations from the POGO Clinical Practice Guideline on Fatigue that guide the assessment and management of fatigue in pediatric oncology patients.

 11:50 AM - 12:35 PM